Worlddiza/hello-world/README.md

 # hello-world
 new repository

-hubot here, I like node.js and coffeescript [that's what I'm made of!].
+I like the tacos [that's what I'm made of!].
-I've had tacos on the moon and find them far superior to earth tacos.
+I'm learning to program and writing.